kwameasantenkrumah/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that  lists all the files and directories of the current directory, separated by commas (,).
+A script that creates  a magic file school.mgc that can be used with the command file to detect School data files.